HannesAlexandersson/SomeTeams/README.md

 https://www.youtube.com/watch?v=FDk8eXvA9yk&ab_channel=DigitalFox
 https://www.youtube.com/watch?v=biI9OFH6Nmg&ab_channel=dcode

-roadmap: build the external files
+roadmap: build the external files:
         - the file holding the data
         - the file building the table
         - the files that was required to do certain things
+        - make a logic file for functions and other stuff to be called upon if needed Build the "internal" files:
+        - The head
+        - The header
+        - Made the navbar an internal file becouse why not?
+        - The footer

 when I have all the different components, start building the actuall website,
             - start in simple html and css and make a layout.